acquire-ai/deepacquire-site/src/data/post/en/deepacquire-vs-competitors.md

 I’m a language learner and software engineer.

-Like many of you, I used to be a heavy user of ***Language Reactor*** and ***eJoy***.
+Like many of you, I’ve been improving my foreign language skills by learning from YouTube, and I used to be a heavy user of **_Language Reactor_** and **_eJoy_**.
 While they are great tools, I felt something was missing.
-They excel at giving you subtitles and machine translations, but in the age of AI, we can do so much more.
+They’re great at showing bilingual subtitles and machine translations, but in the age of AI, we can do much more.

 I realized we should leverage AI's true strength: the ability to provide **explanations and teaching based on context and your personal situation**.
 True language acquisition happens when you understand the *nuance* and *context*, not just the dictionary definition.